LiamDobbelaere/DigalysEngine/README.md

 - Binary mode
   Note: Liberties should be taken here where necessary, it's not the goal to be 100% realistic
   - ~~Memory: Fixed size at runtime, but adjustable through params~~
+  - Compiler: Compile `den` files to bytecode, start with simple instruction set (output?)
-  - Memory: Load program instructions into memory
+  - Runtime: Load program instructions into memory
   - I/O: output to stdout (numbers/bytes)
   - Code: data segments
   - I/O: output to stdout (strings)